jellyfin/jellyfin-mpv-shim/README.md

 Currently this software has been tested to work with direct play through the Plex iOS app.
 I have fixed support for some features, such as subtitle selection.
 I have also ported everything to python3.
-Most controls work, with the notable exceptions being skipping between videos.

 You can install this project with the following commands:
 ```bash